 It is a primary aim of our school that every member of the school community feels valued and respected and that each person is treated fairly and well.
 We are a caring community, whose values are built on mutual trust and respect for all.
 The school's behaviour policy is therefore designed to support the way in which all members of the school can live and work together in a supportive way.
-It aims to promote an environment where everyone feels happy, safe and secure.
+It aims to promote an environment where everyone feels happy, safe ,secure and where good behaviour is promoted.
+This policy has been referenced to 'Behaviour in Schools' guidance from DfE September 2022.

-The school has a number of rules, but our behaviour policy is not primarily concerned with rule enforcement.
+Rather than a series of rules, Avon House has a Pupil Code of Conduct which sets out the standards expected.
+It is printed in the Prep Journal, signed by each child and displayed in the classrooms.
+Our behaviour policy is not primarily concerned with rule enforcement, but with promoting good behaviour.
 It is a means of promoting good relationships, so that people can work together with the common purpose of helping everyone to learn.
 This policy supports the school community in aiming to allow everyone to work together in an effective and considerate way.

-The school expects every member of the school community to behave in a considerate way towards others.
+The school expects every member of the school community to treat one another with dignity, kindness and respect.
+Good behaviour is central to a good education .